nicola-modugno/SERGE2.0/README.md

 2. Run the _SERGE_ executable.

 **MacOS:**
-1. Download the _MacOS Build.app_ and extract it intto a folder
+1. Download the _MacOS Build.app_ and extract it into a folder
 2. Follow these steps to allow your device to run the application:
     - Open the terminal and navigate to the folder that contains the extracted files.
     - Type the following command <code>chmod -R +x MacOS Build.app/Contents/MacOS</code> into the terminal.